MileyWrx/MileyWrx.github.io/_posts/2021-03-14-Stack-and-Queue.markdown

 ### More
 #### 2.1
 what is loitering?
-> Loitering: Holding a reference to an object when it is no longer needed. -- _Algorithm_ slides by Priceton Universily
+> Loitering: Holding a reference to an object when it is no longer needed. -- _Algorithm_, Priceton Universily

 example:
 ```js
 // loitering